nuodb/nuodb-helm-charts/stable/README.md

 There are two parts to Helm: The Helm client (`helm`) and the Helm server (`tiller`).

 Every [release][2] of Helm provides binary releases for a variety of OSes.
-These binary versions can be manually downloaded and installed.

 1. Download your [desired version][2]
 2. Unpack it (`tar -zxvf helm-${helm-version}-linux-amd64.tgz`)